Getting started with Octez#

 You can also use the above command before the node is bootstrapped, from another terminal.
 However, recall that the commands available on the client depend on the specific protocol run by the node.
 For instance, get timestamp isn’t available when the node runs the genesis protocol, which may happen for a few minutes when launching a node for the first time.

 The behaviour of the client can be customized using various mechanisms, including command-line options, a configuration file, and environment variables.
-For details, refer to Setting up the client.
+For details, refer to the client manual and client set-up instructions.

 The client is also a basic wallet.
 We can, for example, generate a new pair of keys, which can be used locally with the alias alice: